Cray-HPE/docs-csm/install/bootstrap_livecd_usb.md

 > **Note:**: It is assumed at this point that `$PITDATA` (that is, `/mnt/pitdata`) is still mounted on the Linux system.
 This is important because the following procedure
 > depends on that mount existing.

-1. Install Git if not already installed (recommended).
+1. Install Git if not already installed.

-   Although not strictly required, the procedures for setting up the `site-init` directory recommend persisting `site-init` files in a Git repository.

-2. Prepare the `site-init` directory.
+1. Prepare the `site-init` directory.

    Perform the [Prepare `Site Init`](prepare_site_init.md) procedures.